 Prevention is the most effective tool against fires on campus.
 The university community should be aware of common fire hazards in their respective places of work and residence.
 The leading fire hazards in University buildings include smoking materials, open flames, combustible decorations, flammable liquids, furniture, and trash.
 In pursuit of effective fire prevention and education, Fire and Life Safety offers training classes for all employees and students.
-These classes cover basic fire behavior, fire extinguisher use, basic medical care, evacuation procedures, and disability assistance.
-These classes include power point presentations as well as hands on training in all fields.
-The classes are offered before the start of the academic year to new employees, as well as University Housing resident advisors and resident directors.
+These classes cover basic fire behavior, fire extinguisher use, evacuation procedures, and disability assistance.
+These classes include powerpoint presentations as well as hands-on training in all fields.
+The classes are offered before the start of the academic year to new employees, as well as University Housing student and professional staff in Residence Life.
 Training is also offered to other employees and students upon request.